-This past weekend my wife and I walked by the Benetton store on the Third Street Promenade - a three block outdoor public shopping area in Santa Monica.
+A couple of years ago my wife and I were walking by the Benetton store on the Third Street Promenade - a three block outdoor public shopping area in Santa Monica.

 Music was blasting from inside the store ...